Base Stats: 90 HP / 92 Atk / 75 Def / 92 SpA / 85 SpD / 60 Spe

 Abilities: Water Absorb / Cursed Body / Damp

 BW introduced a very welcome 2-in-1 Pokemon: Jellicent, simultaneously both a bulky Water and spinblocker.
-Along with Jellicent's unique Water / Ghost typing comes plenty of key resistances and immunities, two usable abilities in Water Absorb and Cursed Body, solid 100 / 70 / 105 defenses, instant recovery, a surprisingly decent offensive movepool, as well as support moves like Taunt, Will-O-Wisp, and Trick Room; in other words, all you could ask for.
-Jellicent's primary role on a team is typically to render Rapid Spin useless, which is why it is often found paired with a entry hazard layer, most commonly Ferrothorn.
-The FerroCent core is BW's answer to SkarmBliss: not only do their typings complement perfectly, Ferrothorn also sets up hazards which Jellicent then prevents the opponent from removing.
-Thanks to these traits, Jellicent can go toe-to-toe with some of the metagame's biggest threats, such as Heatran, Volcarona, Infernape, Terrakion, Swords Dance Lucario lacking Crunch, and Choice Band Scizor, just to name a few.
-Access to Toxic and Taunt also allow it to fare well against opposing bulky Water-types and walls.
-Jellicent does suffer from being setup bait for Pokemon such as ChestoRest variants of Volcarona, Nasty Plot Celebi, is largely shut down by faster Taunt users, and cannot stand up to the sheer power of the likes of Choice Specs Latios and Choice Band Haxorus.
-Nonetheless, if you need a solid defensive spinblocker and utility counter, this is the jellyfish for you.
+Along with Jellicent's unique Water / Ghost typing comes plenty of key resistances and immunities, including one to Water-types thanks to Water Absorb, in addition to solid 100 / 70 / 105 defenses, instant recovery, a surprisingly decent offensive movepool, reliable recovery, access to Taunt and Will-O-Wisp, and two nice STAB types; in other words, it has almost everything you could ask for.
+Jellicent's primary role on a team is as a spinblocker and Water-type check, especially to the common Keldeo.
+It can can go toe-to-toe with a number of other threats, too, such as Heatran, Volcarona, Infernape, Terrakion, Swords Dance Lucario lacking Crunch, and Choice Band Scizor, just to name a few.
+All non-Fire-type physical attackers will find themselves burned and thus crippled entirely.
+Access to Toxic and Taunt also allows it to fare well against opposing bulky Water-types and walls.
+Jellicent does suffer from being setup bait for Pokemon such as ChestoRest and Passho Berry Volcarona and Calm Mind Keldeo.
+It is almost completely crippled by faster Taunt users and cannot stand up to the sheer power of the likes of Choice Specs Latios and mixed Kyurem-B. Nonetheless, it is a solid defensive spinblocker and utility counter.

 Base Stats: 100 HP / 100 Atk / 100 Def / 100 SpA / 100 SpD / 100 Spe